nbaglivo/defensive-programming-talk/PITCHME.md

 Note:
     - When we try to ignore this conditions we might be in fact swallowing an error.
-    - When we provide fallback values we might be injecting data in the system that dmight break in a different point.
+    - When we provide fallback values we might be injecting data in the system that might break in a different point, good luck finding debugging.
-    - If the thing had blown up we would have catch the bug much easily, with a decent stack trace, for example.
+    - If the thing had blown up we would have caught the bug much easily, with a decent stack trace, for example.

 ---
 @title[reasonability]

 It is really important to be able to reason about your code.
-Understand what's doing, why is it doing it in a context.
+Understand what's doing and why is doing it like that.

 ---